deeponion/deeponion-legacy/doc/setup-meek.md

 On Windows the full path to `meek-client.exe` depends on your [Tor-Browser](https://www.torproject.org/projects/torbrowser.html.en) path.
 Do not attempt to start your Wallet UI or daemon without having provided the full path to *meek-client*.

-This is an examplte of a location of *meek-client.exe* when Tor-Browser was installed under `C:\bin`:
+This is an example of a location of *meek-client.exe* when Tor-Browser was installed under `C:\bin`:

 ![meek-location-win](https://img3.picload.org/image/ddwawdiw/meek_client.png)